IORTA-University/smart-oil-spills/README.md

 **Targets to achieve**

 1. Test a ROS GoPro node in order to get image as well as other data from GoPro.
 Take a picture wireless/wired (USB) using ROS.
+[GoPro ROS Node package1](https://github.com/eeynard/ros-gopro)
 2. Test the Thermal FLIR camera using a ROS node.
 3. Check for Drone-based swarm code on ROS and test if there is some working package.
 4. Make an app in order to integrate the received GPS coordinates and display it on a phone.